cran/kindisperse/README.md

 (two cycles), or even (for mosquitoes) full sibling immatures to second cousin ovipositing adults (three cycles).

-Further details can be found in [Jasper et al. (2019)](https://doi.org/10.1111/1755-0998.13043) “A genomic approach to inferring kinship reveals limited intergenerational dispersal in the yellow fever mosquito”.
+Further details can be found in Jasper et al. (2019), “A genomic approach to inferring kinship reveals limited intergenerational dispersal in the yellow fever mosquito.”

-This package supplements these papers by supplying methods for (a) importing and exporting information about distances & kinship relationships for pairs of individuals, (b) estimating the axial distribution (axial sigma for dispersal or position distributions) from empirical distributions of kin-pairs, and (c) estimating the intergenerational (parent-offspring) dispersal distribution (axial sigma) that underlies the distributions of multiple phased kin categories.
-This package also implements several simulation tools for further exploring and testing the properties of intergenerational dispersal kernels, as well as to assist in designing experiment layouts & sampling schemes.
+This package supplements these papers by supplying methods for (a) importing and exporting information about distances and kinship relationships for dyads of individuals, (b) estimating the axial distribution (axial sigma for dispersal or position distributions) from empirical distributions of kin-dyads, and (c) estimating the intergenerational (parent-offspring) dispersal distribution (axial sigma) that underlies the distributions of multiple phased kin categories.
+This package also implements several simulation tools for further exploring and testing the properties of intergenerational dispersal kernels, as well as to assist in designing experiment layouts and sampling schemes.
 Finally, for ease of use, the package supplies an integrated shiny app which also implements the vast majority of package functionality in a user-friendly interface.